 For a broader picture, see the pages: Cortina Dolomites and Dolomites!
 Falzarego pass, 2105 m, lies on the main Dolomites panoramic road.
 From this road a mountain road, closed for public traffic, deters up to Rif.
 Cinque Torri, 2137 m.
 The nearby Rif.
 Scoiattoli, 2225 m, is reachable by the cableway, which has its bottom station by the Cortina - Falzarego road.
 Passo Giau, 2236 m, lies on the road, connecting Pocol just above Cortina and the lower Cordevole valley.
 By the Cordevole side of Passo Giau road, at Rif.
 Fedare, 200 m, lies the bottom station of the chair-lift, which goes up to Rif.
 Averau, 2413 m, on Forcella Nuvolau.
 In winter in this mountain group also many ski devices operate.

 The base of Averau can be reached by several marked paths.
-For the normal ascent (ferrata) we must in any case reach Forcella Nuvolau, 2413 m, where the trail to ferrata entry starts.
+For the normal ascent (ferrata) we must in any case reach Forcella Nuvolau, 2413 m, where also the Rif.
+Averau stands, and where the trail to ferrata entry starts.
 Main options are the following:

 > 1. By the cableway from Rif.
 Fedare.